Martin8617/DFI-Punks/README.md

 # DFI-Punks

 The NFTs for the punks are available at OpenSea.
-The first hundred punks are for sale, but the sale price is an estimate and we can arrange individually.
+The first punks are for sale, but the sale price is an estimate and we can arrange individually.
 Of course also in DFI (to avoid high fees).

 > **NOTE**: Everybody who likes to have a custom-made personal DFI punk is welcome to contact me at Telegram (@Martin8617).